-In 1959, she went to Florence on a scholarship awarded to her by the Italian Government where she studied frescoe and mosaic art under Prof. Collacichi .
-She was in 1960 in Rome where she established her own studio.
-She provided for a short while books and periodicals with pictures for such publishing houses as Mondadori and Vallechi.
-She designed the cover for “Barka D’Noe” book of Gianna Manzini at the Mondadori Publishing House.
+In 1959 she went to Florence on a scholarship awarded by the Italian Government to study frescos and mosaic art with Prof. Collacichi .
+The following year she moved to Rome where she established her first studio and, for a short while, she illustrated books and periodicals for publishing houses such as Mondadori and Vallechi, designing the cover for “Barca Di Noè”, a book by Gianna Manzini published by Mondadori.

-In 1962 he met Carlo Cardazzo in Venice and opened a solo exhibition in Gallerio Cavallino.
-In Milan her works were displayed side by side with the paintings of Abe, Colombo, Mondrian, Picasso, Twombly and Fontana.
-She was invited to take part in the Mostra dei Contrasti exhibition.
+In 1962 she met Carlo Cardazzo in Venice and held a solo exhibition at the Galleria del Cavallino.
+Her works were also displayed in Milan, side by side with the paintings of Abe, Colombo, Mondrian, Picasso, Twombly and Fontana, and, always in Milan, she was invited to take part in the Mostra dei Contrasti at the Galleria Cadario.

-In 1963 – 68 she made big wall paintings produced by ceramics and mosaics for the Faculty of Architecture of the Middle East Technical University and the Kızılay Branches of Ziraat Bank and Şekerbank in Ankara.
-Also, she produced and made artworks for the Etap Marmara and Divan Hotels in İstanbul and the İş Bank Headquarters in Ankara by using the glass evil eye beads with different technics created by her.
-Unfortunately, except for her work at the Department of Architecture mentioned above, the whereabouts of these works cannot be traced.
-She acted as consultant and director to the Vakko Art Gallery in Ankara in which she enabled many a young talent to make a name.
+Between 1963 and 1968 she dedicated herself to the creation of artpieces produced with ceramics and mosaics on large walls for the Faculty of Architecture at the Middle East Technical University and the Kızılay Branches of Ziraat Bank and Şekerbank in Ankara.
+She also made some artworks for the Etap Marmara and Divan Hotels in Istanbul and for the İş Bank Headquarters in Ankara, utilizing Nazar beads she herself produced by collaborating with local furnaces.
+Unfortunately, except for the one at the aforementioned Department of Architecture, all these other artworks were lost, sometimes due to the renovation of the buildings like the table produced for the Divan Hotel.
+Gencay Kasapçı later became the consultant and director at the Vakko Art Gallery in Ankara, where she helped many young talents to emerge.